 Here are Peg Weaver, my mom vocalist, and her best musical friend, Marjorie Hognander Silvis, piano accompanist, preparing for a recital in the late 1940's at the Guild House of the Cathedral of Our Merciful Savior in Faribault.
-I was inspired to add this today, as my long term friend Greg Larsen, Faribault Class of 1965, was acknowledging his mentors on his Caring Bridge Site:
+I was inspired to add this today, March 28, 2011as my long term friend Greg Larsen, Faribault Class of 1965, was acknowledging his mentors on his Caring Bridge Site:

 Monday, March 28, 2011 8:05 AM, MDT

 This is the first in a series of reflections on persons who had a strong influence in the direction of my career in music.

 I. Marjorie H. Silvis: The Persuasive Authority of Accompaniment